MIC-DKFZ/nnUNet/readme.md

 hard-coded heuristic rules.
 For example, the network topology (pooling behavior and depth of the network architecture) are adapted to the patch size; the patch size, network topology and batch size are optimized jointly given some GPU memory constraint.
-- **Empirical parameters** are essentially trial-end-error.
+- **Empirical parameters** are essentially trial-and-error.
 For example the selection of the best U-net configuration for the given dataset (2D, 3D full resolution, 3D low resolution, 3D cascade) and the optimization of the postprocessing strategy.

 ## How to get started?